Climate Change

 Investment & Trade Law & Climate Policy

-In December 2022, CCSI published a report titled The Role of Investment Treaties and Investor-State Dispute Settlement (ISDS) in Renewable Energy Investments.
-The report confirms decades of research that legal protections in investment treaties do not have a discernible impact on promoting foreign investment flows, including in renewables.
-In addition, investment treaties can be extraordinarily costly for states and for the broader policy objective of encouraging investment in renewables.
-Instead of focusing on investment treaties, developing countries should build or strengthen domestic legal frameworks that promote a mutually beneficial, long-term, flexible, and durable investment climate.
+The December 2022 CCSI report The Role of Investment Treaties and Investor-State Dispute Settlement (ISDS) in Renewable Energy Investments confirms decades of research that legal protections in investment treaties do not have a discernible impact on promoting foreign investment flows, including in renewables.
+In addition, investment treaties can be extraordinarily costly for states and for the policy objective of encouraging investment in renewables.
+A December 2023 brief titled Investor–State Dispute Settlements: A Hidden Handbrake on Climate Action by CCSI and the International Institute for Environment and Development (IIED) shows that fossil fuel companies have secured at least US$82.8 billion in damages through ISDS.
+Instead of investment treaties and ISDS, countries should strengthen domestic legal frameworks that promote climate-aligned investment governance through a mutually beneficial, long-term, flexible, and durable investment climate.

 Growing cries for action to effectively address the climate and other environmental crises hold important implications for the governance of cross-border investments.
 Policymakers and environmental advocates have often overlooked how provisions granted by states in international investment agreements (IIAs) have been used by investors to challenge government measures taken in the public interest to protect the environment and advance environmental justice.
 This 2019 paper, published in the Sciences Po Legal Review issue devoted to the climate crisis, explains how the investor-state dispute settlement (ISDS) mechanism, made available to investors in thousands of bilateral and multilateral trade and investment agreements, may influence the future of environmental justice.
 A shorter version of this piece was published on the Kluwer Arbitration Blog on November 13, 2019.